nounsDAO/nouns-monorepo/README.md

 ### nouns-contracts

-The [nouns contracts](packages/nouns-contracts) is the suite of Solidity contracts powering NounsDAO.
+The [nouns contracts](packages/nouns-contracts) is the suite of Solidity contracts powering Nouns DAO.

 ### nouns-subgraph